 The Department of Art History enjoys a longstanding relationship with the Center for American Material Culture Studies, a dynamic collaboration of individuals, programs, and departments engaged in the documentation, interpretation, and preservation of the objects and images that have shaped American life.
 The Center builds on our collective national reputations and extraordinary strengths in well-established academic, research, and public service programs in the fields of material culture, historic preservation, museum studies, and historical archaeology.
 The Center for American Material Culture Studies capitalizes on institutional partnerships with the Winterthur and Hagley museums, Historical Society of Delaware, and Delaware Division of Historical and Cultural Affairs.
-The Center offers an interdisciplinary minor and internships for undergraduates, competitive graduate student research assistantships, new and developing courses in design history and visual culture, and an exciting teaching and learning environment for faculty, staff, and students.
+The Center offers an interdisciplinary minor and internships for undergraduates, a January study trip for a selected group of graduate students, competitive graduate student research assistantships, new and developing courses in design history and visual culture, and an exciting teaching and learning environment for faculty, staff, and students.
 The Center's programs reach into its University constituencies ranging from the humanities to the performing and studio arts, and reaching out to larger public and scholarly communities.